Eschatologue/CM_wiki/docs/class/bard/swords.md

 ### Level 14: Master's Flourish

-Whenever you use a Blade Flourish option, you can roll a d6 and use it instead of expending a Bardic Inspiration die.
+Whenever you use a Blade Flourish option, you can roll a d6 and use it instead of expending a Bardic Die.
+When you do, the Blade Flourishes uses the d6 instead of scaling with your Bardic Die.

 :material-book-arrow-up: Updated by *Eschatologue*
 { .author }